RichDeBourke/simple-f3-multi-lang-site/README.md

 My choice was [Fat-Free](https://fatfreeframework.com) – *"a powerful yet easy-to-use PHP micro-framework"*

-To be sure that I could actually build a site, I built [one](http://sbf-testing.byethost7.com); a site about how I used Bootstrap and Fat-Free to create a site. *And the demo is my record for what I did and why.*
+To be sure that I could build a site, I created [one](http://sbf-testing.byethost7.com); a site about how I used Bootstrap and Fat-Free to create a site. *And the site is my record for what I did and why.*

 *This is not a CMS.
 There is no database.
 All of the content is in the configuration file, the controller files, and the content templates.*